m-cain/mnemo/memory-bank/activeContext.md

   - Enhanced error handling and feedback for auth forms
   - Used the 21st-dev Magic MCP server to generate a sophisticated registration form UI

+- Improved LoginPage UI:

+  - Modified global styles in `index.css` to ensure the background fills the entire page and the auth card remains centered.
+  - Removed conflicting hardcoded button background styles in `index.css` to fix the invisible button text in light mode.

 - Implemented form validation with Zod and react-hook-form:

   - Created validation schemas for item forms and quantity adjustments